Zero-shot Sim2Real Transfer for Magnet-Based Tactile Sensor on Insertion Tasks: Experiment

 For real-world evaluation, we test each method with 10 randomly initialized trials.
 In simulation, we test with 50 trials.
 The result is shown in \Tableref{tab:comparative_eval}.

 We find that baselines cannot produce good policies that transfer well to the real world.
-For NT, it has only $<$60\% success rate on square peg tasks even in simulation.
-When transferred to the real world, it has $<$10\% success rate.
-We find that this comes from both pose tracking noise and OSC dynamics gap due to friction in real motors.
+For NT, it has a $<$60\% success rate on square peg tasks even in simulation.
+When transferred to the real world, it has a $<$10\% success rate.
+We find that this comes from both pose tracking noise and OSC dynamics gap due to friction in physical motors.
 NT performs better on round peg tasks, as the round peg is rotation symmetric and thus is more compliant and tolerant to collision.
 In all, the low performance of NT suggests that \textit{blind} insertion tasks require tactile information.

-For TF, it has a higher success rate in simulation than NT.
+TF has a higher success rate in simulation than NT.
 However, as discussed in \Secref{sec:method}, the real-world reading is quite noisy.
 We observe that the total force on the pad can even point upward when there is no external contact.
-Consequently, the policy cannot perform well with in real world.
+Consequently, the policy cannot perform well in real world.

-Though binarization technique (TB) is useful for in-hand orientation tasks \cite{qi2023generalinhand, yin2023rotatinginhand}, it is not useful for insertion tasks.
-In fact, we find that in simulation, the policy learns to change the peg pose via extrinsic contact, in order to infer the contact with the hole base.
-However, such policy is very hard to transfer to real world and thus there is also a significant sim-to-real gap.
+Though binarization techniques like TB are useful for in-hand orientation tasks \cite{qi2023generalinhand, yin2023rotatinginhand} and TD is effective for in-hand translation \cite{yin2024translationinhand}, they are not useful for insertion tasks.
+In fact, the policy in TB learns to change the peg pose via extrinsic contact, in order to infer the contact with the hole base.
+However, such policy is very hard to transfer to real world.
+Additionally, in TD, the real-world shear force noise makes the feature in TD non-transferrable to the real-world rollouts.
+Thus, TD has a quite large sim-to-real performance gap.

-With dense, distributed, 3-axis force, the policy can get $>90\%$ success rate in simulation (DT).
-However, owing to large sim-to-real gap (\Figref{fig:compare_tactile}row), the real-world success rate is low due to distribution shift.
+With dense, distributed, 3-axes force, the policy can get $>90\%$ success rate in simulation (DT).
+However, owing to large sim-to-real gap (\Figref{fig:compare_tactile}), the real-world success rate is low due to distribution shift.

 We observe that \method~ outperforms all baselines by a 50\% margin on average.
 In many tasks such as RY-2mm, SQ-2mm, and SX-2mm, it has a real-world success rate of 90\% with barely any performance drop than in the simulation.
 The largest sim-to-real gap occurs in the SQ-1mm case, which is the hardest task owing to the small clearance.
 On SQ-1mm, one needs fine-grained and compliant control.
 Small action error, potentially from sim-to-real tactile gap, will cause the peg to miss the hole in the next step.